 As I travel to various countries, I always bring something back with me that’s designed and produced in the places I visit so I have something tangible to remember the experience by.
-My trip to Bali this past summer sparked this desire within me and going forward, part of my fashion blog will be strictly geared towards promoting ethical and sustainably conscious designers, artists and brands from around the globe.
-To read more about my 9 day journey through Bali, check out “My Hero’s Journey – The Gifts of Bali”.
+My trip to Bali this past summer sparked this desire within me.
+Going forward, part of my fashion blog will be strictly geared towards promoting ethical and sustainably conscious designers, artists, and brands from around the globe.
+To read more about my 9-day journey through Bali, check out “My Hero’s Journey – The Gifts of Bali.”

 On my final few days in Budapest, I researched local designers in the hopes I could discover a hidden gem to share with folks back home.
-I took a taxi to Andrassy Avenue, went into MONO and that’s when I found NUBU.
-I stepped into the store, started combing through the racks and my heart started to race.
+I took a taxi to Andrassy Avenue, went into MONO, and that’s when I found NUBU.
+I stepped into the store, started combing through the racks, and my heart started to race.
 I got so much inspiration and energy in every item I touched.
-The monochromatic nature of the designs was what inspired me to write not only this piece, but also my latest fashion post, “How to Perfectly Pair Monochrome Looks”.
-My trip to Budapest was when I really started getting excited about monochrome, and NUBU’s pieces being minimalist in design allows for monochromatic and color block pairing.
-The clean silhouettes, structures and cutting edge minimalist aesthetic of NUBU truly embodies the sophisticated urban woman.
+The monochromatic nature of the designs was what inspired me to write not only this piece but also my latest fashion post, “How to Perfectly Pair Monochrome Looks.”
+My trip to Budapest was when I started getting excited about monochrome, and NUBU’s pieces were minimalist in design, allowing for monochromatic and color block pairing.
+The clean silhouettes, structures, and cutting edge minimalist aesthetic of NUBU truly embodies the sophisticated urban woman.

-The designs are not only appealing to the eye, the quality and attention to detail of each individual item is nothing short of perfection.
-While trying on various pieces, I loved the way the lines of the fabric fell over my body.
-I could tell every piece was thought through with the curves, shapes and sizes of every woman’s body in mind.
+The designs are appealing to the eye; the quality and attention to detail of each item are nothing short of perfection.
+While trying on various pieces, I loved how the lines of the fabric fell over my body.
+I could tell every piece was thought through with the curves, shapes, and sizes of every woman’s body in mind.

 NUBU + BUDAPEST

-I could see the culture, architecture and aesthetic of Budapest in the designs which really excited me.
-The urban style, cut, soft colors and earthy tones take on the neo-gothic architecture of the city.
-I knew by taking home the pieces you see in this post, I would have items that were unlike anything else in my wardrobe.
+I could see Budapest’s culture, architecture, and aesthetic in the designs, which really excited me.
+The urban style, cut, soft colors, and earthy tones take on the city’s neo-gothic architecture.
+By taking home the pieces you see in this post, I knew I would have items that were unlike anything else in my wardrobe.

 SHOP THIS POST HERE

-This look is more feminine of the three.
-I paired this long bell sleeve body-con NUBU dress with red snakeskin boots, beanie and a Rag & Bone wrap scarf.
-The craftsmanship of this dress is nothing short of exceptional and the cut of the dress hugs onto the body like a glove.
+This look is the more feminine of the three.
+I paired this long bell sleeve body-con NUBU dress with red snakeskin boots, a beanie, and a Rag & Bone wrap scarf.
+This dress’s craftsmanship is nothing short of exceptional, and the cut of the dress hugs onto the body like a glove.

 From the Budapest Central European Fashion week website showcasing the Spring and Summer 2020 collection, NUBU shared their story and meaning behind their brand: